nkalan/MASA-firmware-libraries/MAX11131/README.md

 3. Initialize the microcontroller to read from channels 0-13 on the ADC.
 Additionally, it is helpful to initialize the ADC values array as a global var in order to view from the live expressions tab in STM32CubeIDE.
-More information on how to setup live expressions can be found at this [link]: (https://www.youtube.com/watch?v=Nyml66k_Ppk)
+More information on how to setup live expressions can be found at this [link.] (https://www.youtube.com/watch?v=Nyml66k_Ppk)
 4. Observe that each adc value in the array match what is expected.
 Note: the adc values are currently in counts, so some additional conversions may be needed.

 For a brief example of what this implementation looks like on the Nucleo F446RE dev board, I have created an example program below that demonstrates the procedure on adc pins 0-2.
-It is at this [Github Repo](https://github.com/KingArthurZ3/MASA-firmware-dev) Commit number: 2a15a84085ea2538323f85d88e12b5dce86c457e
+It is at this [Github Repo.](https://github.com/KingArthurZ3/MASA-firmware-dev) (Commit number: 2a15a84085ea2538323f85d88e12b5dce86c457e)

 ### Modifying the existing firmware

 Most of the documentation for the exact details on how to configure each read mode should be documented in the firmware code.
 The README should only be for documenting project level configurations.
-In addition, detailed documentation for this ADC can be found on the [technical datasheet](https://datasheets.maximintegrated.com/en/ds/MAX11129-MAX11132.pdf)
+In addition, detailed documentation for this ADC can be found on the [technical datasheet.](https://datasheets.maximintegrated.com/en/ds/MAX11129-MAX11132.pdf)